 Currently, I am a Postdoctoral Research Associate at Sidney Sussex College and the Kavli Institute for Cosmology, the University of Cambridge, under Prof Roberto Maiolino and Dr Sandro Tacchella.
 I am part of the Galaxy Formation and Evolution group, which is affiliated with both the Kavli Institute for Cosmology and Cavendish Laboratory.

-My research interests include galaxy formation and evolution in the early Universe: how the first stars and galaxies were formed, and how they subsequently brought about the Reionization of the Universe, a major phase transition that turned the neutral Universe back to a (mostly) ionised state.
-To read more, see the science section.
+My research interests revolve around galaxy formation and evolution in the early Universe: how the first stars and galaxies were formed, and how they subsequently brought about the Reionisation of the Universe, a major phase transition that turned the neutral Universe back to a (mostly) ionised state.

 Outside of my studies to become a professional astronomer, I also enjoy stargazing as an amateur astronomer.
-At the Old Observatory in Leiden, I learnt to operate the historical six-inch, ten-inch, and photographic double refractor telescopes (dating back to 1838!), as well as being involved in outreach as tour guide and museum custodian.
-Read more and watch my talk at the Institute of Astronomy’s public open evening if you would like to learn more about (extragalactic) astronomy!
+At the Old Observatory in Leiden, I learnt to operate the historical six-inch, ten-inch, and photographic double refractor telescopes (dating back to 1838), as well as being involved in outreach as tour guide and museum custodian.
+Read more if you would like to learn more about (extragalactic) astronomy!